YuchanJeong/old_blog/content/posts/Studies/React/NextJS-LC-3.md

 ### Code splitting and prefetching

-Next.js does code splitting automatically, so each page only loads what’s necessary for that page.
+NextJS does code splitting automatically, so each page only loads what’s necessary for that page.
 Only loading the code for the page you request also means that pages become isolated.
 If a certain page throws an error, the rest of the application would still work.

-Furthermore, in a production build of Next.js, whenever Link components appear in the browser’s viewport, Next.js automatically prefetches the code for the linked page in the background.
+Furthermore, in a production build of NextJS, whenever Link components appear in the browser’s viewport, NextJS automatically prefetches the code for the linked page in the background.
 By the time you click the link, the code for the destination page will already be loaded in the background, and the page transition will be near-instant.

 ## 3. Assets, Metadata, and CSS

 ### Assets

-Next.js can serve static assets, like images, under the top-level public directory.
+NextJS can serve static assets, like images, under the top-level public directory.
 Files inside public can be referenced from the root of the application similar to pages.

 - Save the picture as [profile.jpg](https://github.com/vercel/next-learn/blob/master/basics/basics-final/public/images/profile.jpg) in the public/images directory.